 What a wonderful care!
 It is this "every moment" care that we need.
-And if the Lord is to do this every-moment work for me, I know it must be everymoment work with me to keep my heart surrendered and my sins confessed.
+And if the Lord is to do this everymoment work for me, I know it must be every-moment work with me to keep my heart surrendered and my sins confessed.
 Then He can keep the heart moment by moment.
-There is power and safety in that.
-We are told by the Spirit of prophecy:-
+There are power and safety in that.
+We are told through the Spirit of prophecy:

 "It is not safe to be occasional Christians.
 We must be Christlike in our actions all the time.
-Then, through grace, we are safe for time and for eternity."- "Medical Ministry," page 73.
+Then, through grace, we are safe for time and for eternity." -"Medical Ministry," p.
+73. Surely this is why God's care is watching over us

-Surely this is why God's care is watching over us and His Spirit pleading with us "every moment."
-When Jesus says, "Therefore be ye also ready: for in such an hour as ye think not the Son of man cometh," He means, be ready now and keep ready.
+Surely this is why God's care is watching over us and His Spirit is pleading with us "every moment."
+When Jesus says, "Therefore be ye also ready: for in such an hour as ye think not the Son of man cometh," He means be ready now and keep ready.
 The only way the Lord can keep us ready is by this "every moment" care.
 And even He can do this keeping only as we settle it that every moment our hearts shall be surrendered to His keeping.

 We know that the Lord wants to do this cleansing and keeping work in our hearts.
-We, like Israel of old on the night of the passover, are forsaking the place of bondage to march on toward the promised land.
+We, like Israel of old on the night of the Passover, are forsaking the place of bondage to march on toward the Promised Land.
 None of the leaven of the old life must be held in our hearts.
 "Purge out therefore the old leaven," the scripture calls.
 "Know ye not that a little leaven leaveneth the whole lump?"
-God Himself cannot keep us with things of the natural flesh held to in our lives.
+God Himself cannot keep us if we hold to things of the natural flesh in our lives.
 He must have the whole life to cleanse and keep.
-They tell us how, in the Jewish home, the father, before the passover, would take a candle and search every corner and shelf of the cupboard, to make sure there was no leaven there, not a crumb of leavened bread in the house.
+They tell us how, in the Jewish home, the father, before the Passover, would take a candle and search every corner and shelf of the cupboard, to make sure there was no leaven there, not a crumb of leavened bread in the house.
 So in these last days of the judgment hour, our heavenly Father will search through His church.
 He says:

-"It shall come to pass at that time, that I will search Jerusalem with candles. . . .
+"It shall come to pass at that time, that I will search Jerusalem with candles....
 The great day of the Lord is near, it is near, and hasteth greatly."
 Zeph.
-1: 12, 14.
+1:12-14.

 It is in love that He searches our hearts.
-He appeals to us in this very connection: "Seek ye the Lord, all ye meek of the earth, which have wrought His judgment; seek righteousness, seek meekness."
+He appeals to us in this very connection.
+"Seek ye the Lord, all ye meek of the earth, which have wrought His judgment; seek righteousness, seek meekness."
 He will grant it.
-Those that seek shall find.
+Those who seek shall find.

 "Did ever saint find this Friend forsake him?
 No, not one!
 Or sinner find that He would not take him?
 No, not one."

-Never has that happened since repenting Adam and Eve left paradise.
-Then let us open our hearts to the searching, as the Psalmist prayed:-
+Never has that happened since repenting Adam and Eve left Paradise.
+Then let us open our hearts to the searching, as the psalmist prayed:

 "Search me, O God, and know my heart: try me, and know my thoughts: and see if there be any wicked way in me, and lead me in the way everlasting."
 Ps.
-139: 23, 24.
+139:23, 24.